 TGbe editor: Please update following paragraphs in this subclause on P522 as shown below.

 At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration

-Multi-Link elements, the AP MLD shall consider a non-AP MLD as disassociated if the link corresponding
+Multi-Link (#22040)element, the AP MLD shall consider a non-AP MLD as disassociated if the link corresponding

 to the removed AP is the only setup link between the AP MLD and the non-AP MLD.